tiian/lixa-docker/xta-java/README.md

 docker run --rm -p 2345:2345 -d lixa/lixad
 ```

-At this point you can build the *Hello MySQL PostgreSQL* image using Python3 or
+At this point you can build the *Hello MySQL PostgreSQL* image for Java:
-Python2, as you prefer:

 ```
-docker build -f Dockerfile-python3-hello-mysql-postgresql -t lixa/xta-python3-hello-mysql-postgresql .

-docker build -f Dockerfile-python2-hello-mysql-postgresql -t lixa/xta-python2-hello-mysql-postgresql .
+docker build -f Dockerfile-java-hello-mysql-postgresql -t lixa/xta-java-hello-mysql-postgresql .
 ```

 Retrieve the IP address of the host where *lixad*, *mysqld*  and *postgres* are